-3.1 Data Source
+3.1 Data source

 This study involves measured data from two research projects.
-The reasons for using two different data sources are, on the one hand, to find commonality between two different measurements and avoid accidental conclusions, and, on the other hand, to study whether there are differences or what kind of differences in the wind evolution can be observed.
-The relevant research projects as well as the measurement campaigns are (briefly) as follows:
+The reasons for using two different data sources are, on the one hand, to find commonality between two different measurements and avoid accidental conclusions and, on the other hand, to study whether there are differences or what kind of differences in the wind evolution can be observed.
+The relevant research projects as well as the measurement campaigns are (briefly) as follows.

-LidarComplex.
-The research project LidarComplex was funded by the German Federal Ministry for Economic Affairs and Energy (BMWi).
+Lidar Complex.
+The research project Lidar Complex was funded by the German Federal Ministry for Economic Affairs and Energy (BMWi).
 In this project, a lidar measurement campaign was carried out in Grevesmühlen, Germany.
-The measurement site is basically flat, mainly farmland with hedges and few large trees.
+The measurement site is basically flat, mainly farmland with hedges and a few large trees.
 More details about the measurement campaign can be found in Schlipf et al. (2015).
-The lidar deployed in this measurement campaign was the SWE Scanner 1.0, which was adapted from a WindCube V1 from Leosphere (Schlipf et al., 2015).
-This lidar has five measurement range gates focusing at distances of $54.5 \,\mathrm{m}$, $81.75 \,\mathrm{m}$, $109 \,\mathrm{m}$, $136.25 \,\mathrm{m}$, and $163.5 \,\mathrm{m}$, respectively.
-The full width at half maximum (FWHM) of the measurement range gates is $30 \,\mathrm{m}$ (Carious, 2013).
-The lidar was installed on the nacelle of a wind turbine (rotor diameter of $109 \,\mathrm{m}$) at $95 \,\mathrm{m}$.
-In addition, a meteorological mast is located $295 \,\mathrm{m}$ southwest of the wind turbine; data from an ultrasonic anemometer installed at $93 \,\mathrm{m}$ on the meteorological mast is also involved in this study.
-SCADA data of the wind turbine is also available.
+The lidar deployed in this measurement campaign was the SWE (Stuttgart Wind Energy) Scanner 1.0, which was adapted from a WindCube V1 from Leosphere (Schlipf et al., 2015).
+This lidar has five measurement range gates focusing at distances of 54.5, 81.75, 109, 136.25, and 163.5 m, respectively.
+The full width at half maximum (FWHM) of the measurement range gates is 30 m (Carious, 2013).
+The lidar was installed on the nacelle of a wind turbine (rotor diameter of 109 m) at 95 m.
+In addition, a meteorological mast is located 295 m southwest of the wind turbine; data from an ultrasonic anemometer installed at 93 m on the meteorological mast are also involved in this study.
+SCADA (supervisory control and data acquisition) data of the wind turbine are also available.
 Recorded yaw positions are used to estimate the misalignment angle α , assuming that the mean wind direction at the turbine can be approximated with the mean wind direction measured on the meteorological mast.

 ParkCast.
 The ParkCast2 project is an ongoing project funded by the German Federal Ministry for Economic Affairs and Energy (BMWi).
-While this paper is in preparation, a lidar measurement campaign is being conducted on the offshore wind farm alpha ventus3.
+While this paper is in preparation, a lidar measurement campaign is being conducted on the offshore wind farm "alpha ventus"3.
 Two long-range lidars (StreamlineXR) have been deployed in the measurement campaign.
-The data used here is from the lidar installed on the nacelle of wind turbine AV4 (rotor diameter of 126 m) at 92 m, measuring the inflow.
-The measurement distances were set to 30 m to 990 m with an increment of 60 m.
+The data used here are from the lidar installed on the nacelle of wind turbine AV4 (rotor diameter of 126 m) at 92 m, measuring the inflow.
+The measurement distances were set to 30-990 m with an increment of 60 m.
 The FWHM of the measurement range gates is 60 m.
-Unfortunately, neither data from the meteorological mast on FINO14 nor SCADA data of AV4 for the observed period was available when the analysis was done.
+Unfortunately, neither data from the meteorological mast on FINO14 nor SCADA data of AV4 for the observed period were available when the analysis was done.
 Therefore, the misalignment angle α is not available for ParkCast.